TheDutchDevil/personal_site/_pages/about.md

   - /about.html
 ---

-I'm a first year PhD-TA student at the
-[Software Engineering and Technology](https://www.tue.nl/en/research/research-groups/software-engineering-and-technology/) group of the [Eindhoven University of Technology](https://www.tue.nl/en/), under the supervision of [Alexander Serebrenik](https://www.win.tue.nl/~aserebre/).
+Hiya, I'm Nathan, a first year PhD-TA student at the [Software Engineering and Technology](https://www.tue.nl/en/research/research-groups/software-engineering-and-technology/) group of the [Eindhoven University of Technology](https://www.tue.nl/en/), under the supervision of [Alexander Serebrenik](https://www.win.tue.nl/~aserebre/).
 My research interest is human aspects of Software Engineering, and currently